dart-archive/www.dartlang.org/src/site/_includes/language-tour/control-flow/index.markdown

   case 'OPEN':
     executeOpen();
-    // ERROR: missing break causes an exception to be thrown!!
+    // ERROR: Missing break causes an exception to be thrown!!

   case 'CLOSED':
     executeClose();